Dener-Fernandes/shortener-url/README.md

    - Create a `.env` file following the format of the `.env.example` file.
 Add the information according to the variable names.

+4. Add docker-compose.yml to run the database:

+   - Create a `docker-compose.yml` file following the format of the `docker-compose.example.yml` file, but adding only the configuration for database.

-4. Create a database:
+5. Create a database:

    - `docker-compose up postgres`.

-5. Run the application manually:
+6. Run the application manually:

    - `npm run start:dev`.

 ### How to access Swagger

-6. Access swagger documentation:
+7. Access swagger documentation:

    - Use the url: `localhost:3000/shortener-url/api-docs`.